munas-git/munas-git.github.io/README.md

 ## Research Experience
 **Optimising Medical Image Segmentation Through Attention Mechanisms and Custom Loss Functions @ Royal Holloway University of London.
 (June 2024 - Aug 2024)**
-  ***Highlight*** - Intensive two-month long computer vision research focused on improving the accuracy of breast cancer, skin lesion, and lung segmentation.
+  ***Highlight*** - Intensive two-month-long computer vision research focused on improving the accuracy of breast cancer, skin lesions, and lung segmentation.

 Developed and applied advanced data preprocessing and augmentation techniques to enhance model performance and increase dataset diversity.
 Integrated CBAM and SEBlock attention mechanisms into the DeepLabV3+ architecture using PyTorch, significantly improving segmentation accuracy.
 Proposed and tested a new DiceBCE loss function, boosting model convergence and performance.
 Conducted in-depth analysis, demonstrating improvements in segmentation accuracy for breast cancer, skin lesions, and lung images.
 Currently preparing a research paper for publication, focusing on the impact of attention mechanisms in medical image segmentation.